-This topic contains 4 replies, has 2 voices, and was last updated by Just2Fish 1 month, 3 weeks ago.
+- This topic has 4 replies, 2 voices, and was last updated 9 months, 3 weeks ago by .

 Latest Euro NCAP results reveals Sharan’s rear door falls off during side impact test; questions raised over car’s four-star rating

 The Volkswagen Sharan has received four stars out of five in its Euro NCAP crash test, despite its rear passenger door detaching during impact assessments.

 NCAP’s side pole impact test is the organisation’s toughest assessment, and sees a car propelled at 20mph into a 25cm-diameter pole designed to mimic a tree or telegraph post.
 NCAP says the types of collisions this simulates “are severe and the frequency of death or serious injury is high.”

 • Safest car on sale in the UK 2019